-Tommy Bell was part of the Earth Treks Rockville family for more than six years hosting birthday parties, teaching climbing classes and much more.
+Tommy Bell was part of the Rockville family for more than six years hosting birthday parties, teaching climbing classes and much more.
 Best known for his ever-present smile and seemingly endless supply of positivity, Tommy embodied the best in all of us.
 Our community lost Tommy far too soon when he passed away in a bicycle crash in the Spring of 2017.

 Each month we Rendezvous!
 Why?
-Because there’s no better place to check your worries at the door and relax with friends than at Earth Treks.
+Because there’s no better place to check your worries at the door and relax with friends than at Movement.
 After a year of hosting these events, we’ve learned a few of the common threads that tie everyone together.
 Whether you are a long-time member or just interested in exploring the gym, the Rendezvous is a great way to join in on the fun.
 Friends, fun, free beer and a chance to meet new friends--what more could you ask for?